chloelitrico/Medical-Physics/README.md

-# Project: Radiomics for Prostate Cancer
+# Radiomics for Prostate Cancer
+# Python Programming

 To demonstrate the use of radiomics in extracting features from cone beam computed tomography (CT) images of prostate cancer patients to quantify the amount of gas in the rectum and the probability of the patient experiencing diarrhea following radiotherapy.